-Reader reports have said that the blue cube USB converter…
+Reader reports have said that this ps/2 to USB converter…

 …works in Microsoft Windows 98, 2000, XP, 2003, Vista, Windows 7, Windows 8 (32-bit and 64-bit), Windows 10 (32-bit and 64-bit).

-…works well with some consumer-grade and most industrial-grade rackmounted KVM switches
+…works well with some consumer-grade and most industrial rackmounted KVM switches

 …works with other, older vintage keyboards which use the basic set of 101-keys, including older Tandy (Radio Shack), Northgate, Dell, Gateway, Zenith, Hewlett Packard (HP).

 …works with other ps/2 keyboard-like devices such as barcode scanners, vintage game controllers, remote control pointers for PowerPoint.

 …works so that it can be used early in OS boot process to access BIOS startup menus (must be supported in BIOS).